Dvogonen/cyclop_plus/README.md

 - Download the CYCLOP+ source code from GitHub.
 - Navigate to the cyclop_plus.ino file and open it in the Arduino development environment.
 - Download the two external LCD libraries (Adafruit GFX and Adafruit SSD1306).
 This is done within the Arduino environment.
+- If you compile for SSD1306 you must select display type by editing the library file Adafruit_SSD1306.h.
+You have to locate the file within the Arduino library download folder.
+Look for the "#define SSD1306_128_64" statement.
+It must not be commented out in the source file.
 - Download the EnableInterrupt library.
 This is done within the Arduino environment.
-- Select display type by editing Adafruit_SSD1306.h.
-You have to locate the file within the Arduino library download folder.
-Look for the "#define SSD1306_128_64" statement.
 - Specify "Arduino Pro or Pro Mini" as board.
 Then select "Atmega 328 (3.3 volt, 8 MHz)" as processor.
 These settings are found in the Arduino IDE "Tool" menu.
 - Build the project by pressing the v icon in the upper left corner of the Arduino window.

 ###Load CYCLOP+
 - Build CYCLOP+ or download the latest stable version of CYCLOP+.
-The SSD1306 version firmware file is called cyclop_plus.hex and can be downloaded via this link: https://raw.githubusercontent.com/Dvogonen/cyclop_plus/master/cyclop_plus_v0105.hex (right-click and download)
+The SSD1306 version firmware file is called cyclop_plus.hex and can be downloaded via this link: https://raw.githubusercontent.com/Dvogonen/cyclop_plus/master/cyclop_plus_v0106.hex (right-click and download)

-The SH1106 version firmware file is called cyclop_plus_sh1106.hex and can be downloaded via this link: https://raw.githubusercontent.com/Dvogonen/cyclop_plus/master/cyclop_plus_sh1106_v0105.hex (right-click and download)
+The SH1106 version firmware file is called cyclop_plus_sh1106.hex and can be downloaded via this link: https://raw.githubusercontent.com/Dvogonen/cyclop_plus/master/cyclop_plus_sh1106_v0106.hex (right-click and download)

 If you do not install an OLED, you can use either binary.
 Check the format of the downloaded file.
 Each line should start with a colon character and only contain letters and numbers like this: